harfangk/harfangk.github.io/_posts/2016-12-24-basics-of-ruby-method-dispatch-system-part2.md

 Since `BasicClass` is a class, we give its methods a special name: class methods.
 So class methods of `BasicClass` are instance methods of its singleton class.

-This does not have much practical use, but is a thought-provoking example about recursive nature of object-oriented programming.
+This concept has little direct use in code, but is a thought-provoking example about recursive nature of object-oriented programming.

 ### Other ways to access singleton class
-There are three commonly used way to access and modify singleton classes.
+There are three commonly used ways to access and modify singleton classes.
 Let's go over what they are.

 {% highlight ruby %}
 class BasicClass